gbshuler/angular-springmvc-helloworld-8-files/README.md

 WebContent/WEB-INF/views/static/hello.html
 WebContent/WEB-INF/web.xml

 This is all you need to build with maven.
-Sure, you could use Spring Boot, or the official "cli quickstart" but those methods of "bootstrapping" creates dozens of files that complicate just saying "hello".
+Sure, you could use Spring Boot, or the official "cli quickstart" but those methods of "bootstrapping" create dozens of files that complicate just saying "hello".

 These additional files are needed to jump into a project for Eclipse Dynamic Web Application (Eclipse Oxygen, Tomcat 8.0.x on Windows)
 .classpath